 “It reduces what we call the ‘acquisition time.’
 It delays feeding so long that the insect has really lost the potential to pick up as much inoculum as it might had there been no treatment there,” Walgenbach noted.
 “In fact, when you compare it to many other neonic-type materials that also reduce feeding activity, this reduces it much, much faster and it reduces it for a long period of time as well.”

 SIVANTO MANAGES SUGARCANE APHID PRESSURE

 Sugarcane aphid became a significant problem for sorghum producers in 2016, as more broad-spectrum insecticides were proving to be ineffective.
-Agronomy and Nutrient Management Advisor for Fresno, Kings and Tulare Counties, Nick Clarke noted that over the past few years the work of many different collaborators helped to implement best practices for managing the pest to bring populations to manageable levels.
+Agronomy and Nutrient Management Advisor for Fresno, Kings and Tulare Counties, Nick Clark noted that over the past few years the work of many different collaborators helped to implement best practices for managing the pest to bring populations to manageable levels.

-“We’ve done some work to demonstrate that the registered insecticide that we have, Sivanto, or flupyradifurone, is very effective against sugarcane aphid and we recommend using it whenever the aphid gets to a treatable threshold,” said Clarke.
+“We’ve done some work to demonstrate that the registered insecticide that we have, Sivanto, or flupyradifurone, is very effective against sugarcane aphid and we recommend using it whenever the aphid gets to a treatable threshold,” said Clark.
 “We’ve also done a little bit of work that was supported by the Sorghum Checkoff program to look at alternative modes of application of Sivanto.
 So, trying to give growers the option of doing some soil-applied treatments with Sivanto and we found those to be rather effective as well.”